-Underwriters Number of ADSs Total
+Underwriters Number of ADSs

+Aegis Capital Corp.

+Berenberg Capital Markets LLC

+Total

 The underwriting agreement provides that the obligations of the underwriters to purchase the ADSs included in this offering is subject to approval of legal matters by counsel and to other conditions.
-The underwriters are obligated to purchase all of the ADSs (other than those covered by the overallotment option described below) if they purchase any of the ADSs.
+The underwriters are obligated to purchase all of the ADSs (other than those covered by the over-allotment option described below) if they purchase any of the ADSs.
 The obligations of the underwriters may be terminated upon the occurrence of certain events specified in the underwriting agreement.
 Furthermore, the underwriting agreement provides that the obligations of the underwriters to pay for and accept delivery of the ADSs offered by us in this prospectus are subject to various representations and warranties and other customary conditions specified in the underwriting agreement.

 ADSs sold by the underwriters to the public will initially be offered at the offering price set forth on the cover of this prospectus.
 If all of the ADSs are not sold at the initial offering price, the underwriters may change the offering price and the other selling terms.
-The representatives have advised us that the underwriters do not intend to make sales to discretionary accounts.
+The representative has advised us that the underwriters do not intend to make sales to discretionary accounts.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional ADSs at the offering price less the underwriting discount.
+We have granted to the underwriters an option, exercisable for 30 days after the closing date of this offering, to purchase up to additional ADSs at the offering price less the underwriting discount.
 To the extent the option is exercised, each underwriter must purchase a number of additional ADSs approximately proportionate to that underwriter's initial purchase commitment.
 Any ADSs issued or sold under the option will be issued and sold on the same terms and conditions as the other ADSs that are the subject of this offering.

-We, our executive officers and directors, and our two largest shareholders have agreed that, for a period of days from the date of this prospectus, we and they will not, without the prior written consent of the representatives, offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase or otherwise transfer or dispose of any ADSs or ordinary shares or any securities convertible into or exercisable or exchangeable for ADSs or ordinary shares, subject to certain exceptions, including exceptions allowing the transfer of ordinary shares purchased in the offering and open market purchases following the offering.
-In their sole discretion may release any of the securities subject to these lock-up agreements at any time, which in the case of our executive officers and directors, shall be with notice.
+We, our executive officers and directors, employees and shareholders with representation on the Company's board of directors holding at least ten percent (10%) of the outstanding ordinary shares have agreed that, for a period of sixty (60) days from the closing date of this offering, we and they will not, without the prior written consent of the representative, offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase or otherwise transfer or dispose of any ADSs or ordinary shares or any securities convertible into or exercisable or exchangeable for ADSs or ordinary shares, subject to certain exceptions, including exceptions allowing the transfer of ordinary shares purchased in the offering and open market purchases following the offering.
+Aegis Capital Corp. in its sole discretion may release any of the securities subject to these lock-up agreements at any time, which in the case of our executive officers and directors, shall be with notice.